apache/solr-operator/docs/solr-backup/README.md

 ## Supported Repository Types

+Note all repositories are defined in the `SolrCloud` specification.
+In order to use a repository in the `SolrBackup` CRD, it must be defined in the `SolrCloud` spec.
+All yaml examples below are `SolrCloud` resources, not `SolrBackup` resources.

 The Solr-operator currently supports two different backup repository types: managed ("local") and Google Cloud Storage ("GCS")

 Multiple repositories can be defined under the `SolrCloud.spec.backupRepositories` field.